Why is Harvard University a Top-Rated School?

 Chensiyuan via Wikimedia Commons

-Harvard University Was Ranked #1 by College Raptor for 2024
+Harvard University was ranked #2 by College Raptor for 2026

-For the 2024 Top 50 Best Colleges in the United States by College Raptor, Harvard University came out on top!
+For the 2026 Top 50 Best Colleges in the United States by College Raptor, Harvard University came out second!
 Regularly ranked one of the best schools in the country, College Raptor’s rankings take a number of factors into account when naming the top colleges and universities.
 These include diversity, endowment, graduation rates, student-to-faculty ratios, first-year retention rates, and more.

 College Raptor also named Harvard the: